 The one possible exception that Payne acknowledges as a permanent denial of permission is 1 Cor.
 14:34, which Colvin insists must be a permanent prohibition because it is in the perfect tense.
 Although Colvin makes much of his insistence that ἐπιτρέπεται in 1 Cor.
 14:34 is “in the perfect tense,” Payne identifies it as “third person present passive” as does greekbible.com and my old Analytical Greek Lexicon of the New Testament.
 If 1 Cor.
 14:34 can be read as present passive, it is not “resulting from a past action” (Colvin) and, while ongoing, would not necessarily be permanent.

 I discuss 1 Cor.
 14:34 in Icons of Christ (146-155), and in this essay.
 Context indicates that Paul is not demanding a permanent or universal silence of women, but addressing a specific case of disruptive speech.
 Whether speaking over someone else, asking impertinent questions, or judging prophecy is debated by interpreters.
 However, the context makes clear that the prohibition is not a permanent prohibition of women speaking.
-As tongue speakers are to “keep silent” if there is no interpreter, (14:28) and prophets are to “be silent” if someone else receives a revelation (14:30), immediate context makes clear that women should “keep silent” rather than interpreting the order of the service, and to ask questions of their husbands later at home.
+As tongue speakers are to “keep silent” if there is no interpreter, (14:28) and prophets are to “be silent” if someone else receives a revelation (14:30), immediate context makes clear that women should “keep silent” rather than interrupting the order of the service, and to ask questions of their husbands later at home.
 The silence would not necessarily be permanent, any more than the silence of tongue speakers or prophets.
 As the discussion about women’s head coverings earlier in 1 Corinthians 11 makes clear, the prohibition in 14:34 – “they are not permitted to speak” – cannot be a permanent or universal prohibition because women are described as speaking in 1 Corinthians 11.
 The prohibition in 1 Cor.
 14:34 must then refer to a specific occasion for a specific reason for a limited period of time.
 Women are not “permitted” to speak in some unspecified disruptive manner during the service, but they are certainly “permitted” to speak in other circumstances at other times, and for other reasons.

 Finally, Payne points to grammatical differences between 1 Cor.
 14:34 and Mark 10:4, Matt.
-19:8 on the one hand and 1 Tim.
+19:8 on the one hand, and 1 Tim.
 2:12 on the other.
 Payne identifies the former passages as third person present passive (“they are not permitted”) and third person aorist (“Moses permitted”).
 1 Cor.
 14:34 and Mark 10:4, Matt.
 19:8 are more appropriate to “introduce an ongoing permission,” than is the first person present active indicative of 1 Tim.
 2:12.
 Payne points out that in English, “it is permitted” almost always implies a continuing state, while this is not the case in NT Greek.
 He concludes, “All of these factors give evidence that this verb, especially in the first person singular present indicative, is not well-suited to identify a universal prohibition.”

 Concluding this discussion, Payne points out that when Paul gives permanent instructions to churches, he qualifies them with some universalizing phrase (“to every one of you,” Rom.
 12:3), (“everywhere in every church,” 1 Cor.
 4:16-17), (“to every man,” Gal.
 5:3), (“for all men,” 1 Tim.
 2:1), (“in every place,” 1 Tim.
 2:8): “There is no [such] universalizing phrase in 1 Tim.
 2:12.”3